Injuries and DNPs

 Some sports may feature a reboot policy, where players who make an early exit will not be penalized for missing their “More” projection.
 Instead, the pick will be treated the same as a DNP, and the payout will revert down by one level.

 If the projection in question does not have an active reboot policy, players who exit the game early will not be considered a DNP.
-As long as a valid player enters the game for one second/snap/play, the entry will be scored and settled with their official stats.
+As long as a valid player enters the game for one second/snap/play, the lineup will be scored and settled with their official stats.

 Do Taco Tuesday picks have special DNP rules?